Freenet still rejects Sunrise deal despite Liberty Global offer

-ZURICH, Oct 14 (Reuters) - Freenet still opposes Sunrise’s 6.3 billion Swiss franc ($6.32 billion) deal to buy Liberty Global’s Swiss business, despite a new offer from the American seller to take part in the acquisition.
+ZURICH (Reuters) - Freenet (FNTGn.DE) still opposes Sunrise’s (SRCG.S) 6.3 billion Swiss franc ($6.32 billion) deal to buy Liberty Global’s (LBTYA.O) Swiss business, despite a new offer from the American seller to take part in the acquisition.

 Liberty Global, set up by U.S. cable pioneer John Malone, said on Monday it has offered to buy up to 500 million Swiss francs in newly created Sunrise shares to help finance the purchase.